-This one isn’t a jack-o-lantern, of course; rather it’s a goddamned amazing, downright creepy, life-sized sculpture of a zombie emerging from a pumpkin.
-Maybe not what you’re going for to set a trick-or-treater-friendly atmosphere on your front stoop, but this is a masterful carving through and through, potential nightmares be damned.
-It was created by former art school teacher, current full-time sculptor Ray Villafane.
+This one isn’t a jack-o’-lantern, of course.
+Rather it’s a goddamned amazing, downright creepy, life-sized sculpture of a zombie emerging from a pumpkin.
+Maybe not what you’re going for to set a trick-or-treater-friendly atmosphere on your front stoop, but this is a masterful carving through and through, potential nightmares and pants-soiling be damned.
+It was created by former art school teacher and current full-time sculptor Ray Villafane.
 And if you think this sculpt is impressive, check out Villafane Studios for even more incredible work from Ray and his team.